felipecrs/dynamic-hostports-k8s/README.md

 ## **Node FQDN**

 This project is a simple fork of the [original one](https://github.com/0blu/dynamic-hostports-k8s).
-It does everything the original does, plus sinjects the fully qualified domain name of the node that the pod was assigned to as a label to the pod.
+It does everything the original does, plus it injects the fully qualified domain name of the node that the pod was assigned to as a label to the pod.

 You can combine this feature with the original hostport feature to be able to know the "externally" accessible domain from within the pod.
 Here is an example exposing an SSH server from within the pod: